magnetotellurics/ModEM/README.md

 *  Improve or replace the current command line based interface to the programs
 *  Work on a better file organization, input and output files should be made compatible with the industry standards
-*  Deveopment of visualization tools
+*  Development of visualization tools